Asheville Physician Assistant Program

 PAS 5340 Women’s Health

 This course provides a comprehensive study of the care of the female patient.
 The social context of women’s health in the greater population and its specific concerns is introduced.
-Assessment of the female patient at multiple points across the lifespan, to include well woman visit, prenatal, natal, postpartum and menopausal assessment, is included.
-Common diseases, including the diagnosis, management, and treatment encountered in reproductive health care and gynecology are covered.
-Additional modules of instruction include pharmacotherapeutic prescribing across the female lifespan and caring for psychiatric disorders during pregnancy.
+Assessment of the female patient at multiple points across the lifespan, to include well woman visit, prenatal, natal, postpartum, and menopausal assessment, is included.
+Common diseases, including the diagnosis, management, and treatment encountered in reproductive health care and gynecology, are covered.
 3 credits: 3 credits lecture (3 hours)

 PAS 5361 Clinical Assessment and Management II

-This is the second course in a sequence of three courses designed to teach the essentials of medicine.
-A body system approach is used to present the etiology, epidemiology, pathophysiology, clinical presentation, laboratory and diagnostic studies, and diagnosis and treatment of common diseases.
+pathophysiology, clinical presentation, laboratory and diagnostic studies, and diagnosis and treatment of common diseases.
 Laboratory sessions utilize small-group patient cases in various formats to reinforce medical knowledge and patient assessment skills.
 Integration of history and physical examination findings, along with diagnostic testing results in the context of patient cases, are used to develop clinical reasoning and problem-solving skills.
-The body systems covered in this course include pulmonary, gastrointestinal, hematology, and psychiatry.
+The body systems covered in this course include pulmonary, gastrointestinal, hematology/oncology, and genitourinary.
 6 credits: 5 credits lecture (5 hours) and 1 credit laboratory (2 hours)

 PAS 5370 Pharmacotherapeutics II

-This course presents principles of clinical pharmacology and pharmacotherapeutics appropriate for common medical problems seen in clinical practice.
+This is the second in a three-quarter course sequence designed to present principles of clinical pharmacology and pharmacotherapeutics appropriate for common medical problems seen in clinical practice.
 Instruction in counseling patients toward compliance, drug interactions, appropriate patient monitoring during therapy, and prescription writing are covered.
-Pulmonary, cardiovascular, gastrointestinal, and psychotropic agents are also covered.
+Pharmacologic management of preventative care, pulmonary, cardiovascular, gastrointestinal, hematologic, genitourinary, and male and female reproductive health systems are included.
 3 credits: 3 credits lecture (3 hours)

 PAS 5382 Essentials of Cardiology